karl777/substrate-feeless-token-factory/README.md

 Implements off-chain workers unsigned transactions with signed payloads.

-Users intialize transactions without the need to have gas forehand, however the send a signed payload allowing Genswap to swap 'x' amount of a listed token 'y' to the native Substrate blockchain currency (GEX).
+Users intialize transactions without the need to have gas forehand, however the send a signed payload allowing Genswap to swap 'x' amount of a listed token 'y' to the native Substrate blockchain currency (GIX).
 The signed payload may include arbitrary blockchain computation logic including: *Sending tokens *Deploying smart contracts *Calling on-chain smart contracts

 Swapped transaction fees are sent to the GeneriX Treasury.